- William Van Hecke is me.

 - I always liked video games.
 But in 2002, I discovered Sakura Taisen and it turned me into a whole new kind of geek.

 - A decade later, I researched and wrote a 15,000-word article on the Sakura Taisen series for Hardcore Gaming 101.

 - Solarized theme for Dwarf Fortress, based on the Solarized color scheme by Ethan Schoonover, is for aesthetics nerds who want highly refined inscrutable ascii landscapes.
 It looks like this.

-- Clamm-bon Eigo-ban is my long-running project to provide English info and lyrics translations for clammbon, my favorite band in the world.
+- Dramatickers dot com is my long-running project to provide English info and lyrics for Clammbon, my favorite band in the world.
 I’ve translated many of their songs and subtitled both of their films!

 - A bunch of us fans are trying to create a new English version of the lovely PS2 game Ar tonelico 2, at the At2 Relocalization Project.
 I worked on the style guide, translated Chroche’s Cosmosphere, and translated Frelia’s Binary Field.

-- In 2002, I coordinated the Xenosaga Madness Project, a translation and guide to the PS2 game Xenosaga Episode I. You can also hop straight to the guide, which in retrospect is kind of an impressive document.
+- In 2002, I coordinated the Xenosaga Madness Project, a complete translation and gameplay guide to the PS2 game Xenosaga Episode I. You can also hop straight to the guide, which in retrospect is kind of an impressive document.